 Our ratings and credit may be impacted by CenterPoint Energy's credit standing.
-As of December 31, 2005, CenterPoint Energy and its subsidiaries other than us have approximately \$665 million principal amount of debt required to be paid through 2008.
-This amount excludes amounts related to capital leases, securitization debt and indexed debt securities obligations.
-In addition, CenterPoint Energy has \$830 million of outstanding convertible notes on which holders could exercise their "put" rights during this period.
-CenterPoint Energy and its other subsidiaries may not be able to pay or refinance these amounts.
-If CenterPoint Energy were to experience a deterioration in its credit standing or liquidity difficulties, our access to credit and our ratings could be adversely affected and the repayment of notes receivable from CenterPoint Energy in the amount of \$750 million as of December 31, 2005 could be adversely affected.
+As of December 31, 2006, CenterPoint Energy and its subsidiaries other than us have approximately \$875 million principal amount of debt required to be paid through 2009.
+This amount excludes amounts related to capital leases, transition bonds and indexed debt securities obligations.
+In addition, CenterPoint Energy has cash settlement obligations with respect to \$575 million of outstanding 3.75% convertible notes on which holders could exercise their conversion rights during the first quarter of 2007 and in subsequent quarters in which CenterPoint Energy's common stock price causes such notes to be convertible.
+If CenterPoint Energy were to experience a deterioration in its credit standing or liquidity difficulties, our access to credit and our ratings could be adversely affected and the repayment of notes receivable from CenterPoint Energy in the amount of \$750 million as of December 31, 2006 could be adversely affected.